conelton/downloadmorejan/README.md

 # Download More Jan

-This repo contains the source code and static resources required for building the Download More Jan website (currently at http://downloadmorejan.com/).
+This repo contains the source code and static resources required for building the Download More Jan website.

 HTML source is written in [Pug](http://jade-lang.com/) (formerly Jade).
 CSS source is written in [Stylus](http://stylus-lang.com/).
 Javascript files are written using ES2015 features and the CommonJS module system.